 - Avoid nonsteroidal anti-inflammatory drugs, (ex.
 Ibuprofen or naproxen) because these can worsen the condition.

-- Crohn’s Disease can affect absorption of key nutrients.
+- Crohn’s Disease can affect the absorption of key nutrients.
 It is very important to work closely with your provider before starting any supplements

 Crohn’s is a lifelong condition.
 Working together with your provider can help to achieve optimum long-term health.